tlswg/tls13-spec/draft-ietf-tls-tls13.md

 access_denied_by_intermediary
-: The access was denied by a network intermediary - i.e. a server other than the client or the desired server.
+: The access was denied by a network intermediary - i.e. a server other than the client or the desired server, for example by an Internet Sevice Provider.

 protocol_version
 : The protocol version the peer has attempted to negotiate is